 Health care is complicated.
 When you or a loved one faces ongoing treatment and/or a complex medical problem, the whole system can feel overwhelming.
-Multiple doctors and other medical professionals are usually involved and so are insurance companies.
+Multiple doctors and other medical professionals are usually involved in insurance companies.

-These situations often leave people confused and unsure of who to turn to for help with questions and advice for how to manage the process of getting health care services.
+These situations often leave people confused and unsure of who to turn to for help with questions and advice for managing the process of getting health care services.
 This is where a health care advocate can step in and help.

 What is a Health Care Advocate?

-- Help you understand the medical treatment process and figure out what your preferences are and what you want.
+- Help you understand the medical treatment process and figure out your preferences and what you want

-- Ask questions and addressing your concerns with doctors and other medical professionals.
+- Ask questions and address your concerns with doctors and other medical professionals

 - Research conditions and treatments